Militarization of the education in Ba'athist Syria

 10th grade students in 1984.
 They wear military uniforms that were quite typical for Syrian schools.

 Militarization of the education in Ba'athist Syria is a process of ideological indoctrination in the schools of Ba'athist Syria, aimed at developing a military mindset in the youth and giving them military skills.

 In Syria (especially during the rule of President Hafez al-Assad), educational institutions underwent a militaristic transformation and actively participated in the spread of such ideals among the students.
 Students were often drawn into pro-government marches, and the school itself hosted multiple military exercises and events. there was significant indoctrination of youth through special and mandatory classes.
-During the rule of Hafez al-Assad, Syria was one of the most militarized states in the world with huge army (500,000 soldiers in 1986) and always rising military spending - Assadism promoted particularly militaristic ideas throughout Syria.
+During the rule of Hafez al-Assad, Syria was one of the most militarized states in the world with huge army (500,000 soldiers in 1986) and always rising military spending – Assadism promoted particularly militaristic ideas throughout Syria.

 History

 State control over the education system

-According to the Constitution of Syria of 1973, Chapter 3: Educational and Cultural Principles, Article 21, it is written:
+According to the Syrian Constitution of 1973, Chapter 3: Educational and Cultural Principles, Article 21, it is written:

 The educational and cultural system aims at creating a socialist nationalist Arab generation which is scientifically minded and attached to its history and land, proud of its heritage, and filled with the spirit of struggle to achieve its nation's objectives of unity, freedom, and socialism, and to serve humanity and its progress.

 A year before adoption of this constitution, in 1972, the charter of the National Progressive Front (a coalition of Syrian leftist parties formed and controlled by neo-Ba'athists) was approved, which prohibited work and any activity of all non-Ba'athist factions on the educational system, leaving it essentially under the control of the Ba'ath Party alone.
 As a result, the ruling party's ideological views formed the basis of its education policy.
-To control and shape the educational system, the Ba'ath Party formed two organizations - the Education and Vanguard Bureau (which managed primary and secondary education) and the Higher Education Bureau (which managed higher and university education).
+To control and shape the educational system, the Ba'ath Party formed two organizations – the Education and Vanguard Bureau (which managed primary and secondary education) and the Higher Education Bureau (which managed higher and university education).

-In addition, a number of youth organizations were formed - the National Union of Syrian Students (formed in 1963) was engaged in organizing students in universities and colleges, the Revolutionary Youth Union (formed in 1970) was for middle and high school students aged 12 to 18, and al-Ba'ath Vanguard (formed in 1974) - for elementary school students.
+In addition, a number of youth organizations were formed – the National Union of Syrian Students (formed in 1963) was engaged in organizing students in universities and colleges, the Revolutionary Youth Union (formed in 1970) was for middle and high school students aged 12 to 18, and al-Ba'ath Vanguard (formed in 1974) – for elementary school students.
 These organizations were involved in organizing and conducting various events for students, and actively participated in the propaganda of Assadism and Ba'athism among them, as well as the introduction of a whole list of values and norms of behavior, such as loyalty to the party and the leader.
 This propaganda proved to be very effective due to the wide availability of education in the country (which was free and compulsory).
 Thus, Syrian schools were characterized by militaristic and very strict discipline.